apache/royale-docs/User-interface/Components.md

 	xmlns:c="components.*" sourceCodeUrl="MyProjectUsingJewel.mxml">
  ````

+(Note the code example omits the copyright information that normally appears in a file after the "<?xml..." line.)

 Let's say I want to insert a multi-line label in my app's UI.
 I use the Label component in the "j" namespace I established for Jewel:

  `
  <j:Label text="This is a multiline label with more text that wraps if container has set a width" multiline="true"/>